instatushq/languages/README.md

 To use the quick translate tool:

 1. Get [Google Cloud translate API key](https://console.developers.google.com/apis/credentials)
+2. Make sure you have your Google Translation API enabled for your project
-2. Edit `index.js` with your desired phrase and run: `yarn && yarn start`
+3. Edit `index.js` with your desired phrase and run: `yarn && yarn start`

 JSON files for the languages supported by Instatus.